siserin/blind9/doc/arm/reference.rst

-   While any zone may be configured with this type, it is intended to be used to set up a fast local copy of the root zone, similar to the one described in RFC 7706.
-Note, however, that mirror zones are not supposed to augment the example configuration provided by RFC 7706 but rather to replace it altogether.
+   While any zone may be configured with this type, it is intended to be used to set up a fast local copy of the root zone, similar to the one described in :rfc:`7706`.
+Note, however, that mirror zones are not supposed to augment the example configuration provided by :rfc:`7706` but rather to replace it altogether.

    A default list of primary servers for the IANA root zone is built into